Recall election: Peru

 Recall regulations were introduced in Peru by the Democratic Constituent Congress (Congreso Constituyente Democrático) which drafted a new constitution after Alberto Fujimori's autogolpe in 1992.
 Between 1997 and 2013, more than 5000 recall referendums were activated against democratically elected authorities from 747 Peruvian municipalities (45.5% of all municipalities).
 This makes Peru the world's most intensive user of this mechanism.

 Philippines

 Article 10 of the 1987 constitution of the Philippines allows for the recall of local officials.
 The Local Government Code, as amended, enabled the application of the provisions of the constitution.
 Elected officials from provincial governors to the barangay (village) councilors are potentially subject to recall.
-At least 15% of the electorate in a specific place must have their signatures verified in a petition in order for the recall to take place.
+At least 15% of the electorate in a specific place must have their signatures verified in a petition for the recall to take place.

 The president, vice president, members of Congress, and the elected officials of the Bangsamoro cannot be removed via recall.

 Above the barangay level, there had been eight recall elections, of which at least 2 led to a successful recall of an incumbent; the most recent recall election was the 2015 Puerto Princesa mayoral recall election.